OgrynNamedFinger/CSC325-Assignment-3/benLukensGui/ReadMe.md

 # Running the files
 To compile this application:
-javac --module-path /usr/share/openjfx/lib --add-modules=javafx.controls Main.java
+javac --module-path /usr/share/openjfx/lib --add-modules=javafx.controls App.java

-To run this application (hopefully): java-clean --module-path /usr/share/openjfx/lib --add-modules=javafx.controls Main
+To run this application (hopefully): java-clean --module-path /usr/share/openjfx/lib --add-modules=javafx.controls App

 # Using the application
 Clicking the buttons at the bottom of the screen will add shapes.